Chassahowitzka Wildlife Management Area: Fauna

 Chassahowitzka WMA, in conjunction with neighboring Chassahowitzka National Wildlife Refuge, protects the largest continuous block of habitat in this region of Florida.
 The property is expansive enough to house a remnant population of Florida black bear, although this population is threatened by fragmentation.
 Other wildlife includes gopher tortoises, Sherman's fox squirrel, and many imperiled snake species.
 Underwater caves house populations of troglobitic invertebrate species.

 Recreational Activities

 A network of unpaved roads, old logging trams, and two interpretive trails offer visitors a range of options of explore this area.
 Biking and hiking are both popular activities.
 A high diversity of bird and butterfly species attract viewers of both taxonomic groups.

 White-tailed deer, feral hog, and small game hunting is productive at this WMA and general gun season is especially popular.

+Underwater caves

-Chassahowitzka Wildlife Management Area contains two well-known underwater caves: Buford Spring and Eagle's Nest Sink.
-Both caves are popular with the cave-diving community and both caves have claimed lives.
+Chassahowitzka Wildlife Management Area contains two well-known underwater caves: Buford Springs and Eagle's Nest Sink.
+These caves are popular with the cave-diving community and have claimed several lives.